vsrinivas/fuchsia/docs/modular/manifests/action_template.md

 `doc` is a path to a Markdown file, relative to the root of the package.

-The documentation should identify expected behavior for `Modules` that implement this `verb` and what role each `noun` plays in that behavior.
+The documentation should identify expected behavior for `Modules` that implement this `action` and what role each `noun` plays in that behavior.